wolfgangj/bone-lisp/README.md

   (I don't think they make sense with explicit regions)
 * Being compatible to other Lisp dialects
 * Object oriented programming
-  (doing it well is hard and thus takes a lot of time I'd rather spend for other features)
+  (creating a good object system is hard and thus takes a lot of time I'd rather spend on other features)

 ## Getting started